 Install the Polymer CLI to serve the demo locally.

 Install the LTS version (4.x) of Node.js.
 The current version (6.x) should work, but is not officially supported.
 Versions below LTS are not supported.
+For Windows use the Installer rather than the Executable as the former includes npm.

 Install the latest version of Bower.